 Optional: Cover the disk and allow the dough to rest for 15-30 minutes.
 This is not a crucial step, but it does offer you an opportunity to make the pizza sauce and prepare your toppings.
 The longer you let it rest, the more time the yeast has to develop.

-Step 11: Cut the disk into half with a knife or pastry cutter.
+Step 11: Cut the disk in half with a knife or pastry cutter.
 Place each half on its own sheet of unbleached parchment.

 Step 12: Work with one half at a time.
 Create a ball with each half.
 Roll out or press the dough into your desired shape and thickness.
 Lightly dust any sticky area with tapioca flour.